ansys/pyansys-tools-variableinterop/README.rst

 Testing
 -------
-Dependencies required for testing can be installed with this command:
+Install the dependencies required for testing with this command:

 .. code:: bash

     pip install .[tests]

-The tests can then be run via pytest with this command:
+Run the tests via ``pytest`` with this command:

 .. code:: bash